109 Career Overall Rank

 Jurra's post-2000 works only began appearing regularly at auction from 2009 onwards, and these works have proven to be far less successful than those of many of his contemporaries who were the most prominent initiators of the aesthetically minimal Pintupi men's painting style.
 In fact, while Ronnie Tjampitjinpa, George Tjungurrayai, George Ward and Turkey Tolson have success rates at least 10-20% higher, Joseph Jurra's clearance rate has fallen during the last 10 years to currently languish at 35%.

 In 2000, the first year that the AIAM100 statistics were collated, Joseph Jurra was ranked 166 amongst the most important Aboriginal artists of the movement.
 He rose steadily through the ranks to be 133rd by 2002, 113th by 2007 and reached 102nd by 2010.
 However poor results over the following 4 years saw his ranking drop to 107th by 2014.
-With a new record price set in 2015 and 3 of the 4 works on offer sold, Jurra should resist any downward trend in his standing.
-He is an artist who has produced a significant body of fine paintings, and his status should be seen in the light of the general favour in which Papunya works are held.
+With a new record price set in 2015 and 3 of the 4 works on offer sold, Jurra had another short rise before he dropped once again to 109th by early 2018.
+He is, however, an artist who has produced a significant body of fine paintings, and his status should be seen in the light of the general favour in which Papunya works are held.
 As Pintupi art wins greater admiration, so too will the best works by this important artist.